App Annie: Game IQ is a taxonomy to help publishers understand mobile game categories

 Game developers will benefit from prebuilt classifications guiding product development, user acquisition, monetization, marketing, and more.
 So what insights does Game IQ yield?
 One example is that the battle royale subcategory of games accounted for nearly 20% of the global time spent among the top 1,000 games by monthly active users.
 And battle royale games come in different flavors, including casual titles that are aimed at players who aren’t the usual fans of hardcore games, Ghodrati said.

-“We can track to a subgenre like the battle royale games,” Ghodrati said.
+“We can track to a subgenre, like the battle royale games,” Ghodrati said.
 “Or if a game is an action RPG or an idle RPG.
 These subgenres are much more granular than what you’re used to.”

 App Annie said it has identified three levels of tuning, 19 genres, 99 subgenres, five categories of modifiers, and over 80 modifier tags.
-That means that App Annie and slice and dice its data in a lot of ways.

-As an example, you can learn what types of racing games are popular, and which ones with the right monetization mechanics are doing the best in the market right now.
-Marketers may find that a type of game doesn’t exist in a hardcore category, and that might mean there’s an opportunity to make a game for such users.
+That means it can slice and dice its data in a lot of ways.
+As an example, you can learn what types of racing games are popular and which ones with the right monetization mechanics are doing best.
+Or marketers may find that a type of game doesn’t exist in a hardcore category, which might mean there’s an opportunity to make a game for such users.

-Ghodrati believes it will be easier to make business decisions if publishers and developers can understand the market better and have access to more granular data and understand where trends are going.